hu8813/so_long/README.md

 ## Requirements

 -   A C compiler (such as GCC)
--   in Linux, Libraries: libXext, libX11 are necessary, to install these dependencies, run:
+-   in Linux, Libraries: libXext, libX11 are necessary
+-   Skip this step on school Pc, as it's allready installed.
+    To install these dependencies on other Linux Pc, run:

 `sudo apt-get update && sudo apt-get install xorg libxext-dev zlib1g-dev libbsd-dev`